-• Deny access to the Web site - requested page will be blocked.
-The user will be informed that the access is denied or a blank page will be displayed (according to settings in the Advanced tab - see below).
+- Allow access to the Web site - Deny access to the Web site requested page will be blocked.
+The user will be informed that the access is denied or a blank page will be displayed (according to settings in the Advanced tab see below).